 “Metrics” are streams of datapoints (usually counters and gauges) with optional metadata.
-These usually rolled ups over intervals, sacrificing precious detail about individual events in exchange compactness.
+These usually roll up over intervals, sacrificing precious detail about individual events in exchange for compactness.
 They are frequently used for monitoring and powering dashboards.
 They are severely limited in the amount of context you can append due to the explosive nature of timeseries (try making a dimension or tag based on unique IP).

 Observability requires rich instrumentation, not to poll and monitor for thresholds or defined health checks, but to ask any arbitrary question about how your software works.
 An observable system is one you can fully interrogate.

 What to do